-A new 2DPCA-based method for face recognition has been proposed in this paper.
-The proposed 2DPCA-based method can outperform the 2DPCA method.
+A new PCA-based methods for face recognition has been proposed in this paper.
+The proposed PCA-based methods can outperform the traditional PCA and 2DPCA methods.
 Both PCA and 2DPCA may fail to emphasize the discrimination between the clusters, no matter how easy the task is, as they are unsupervised techniques.
 The directions that maximize the scatter of the data might not be as adequate to discriminate between clusters.
-So we proposed new 2DPCA-based schemes which can straightforwardly take into consideration data labeling, and makes the performance of recognition system better.
-The effectiveness of the proposed approach can be seen through our experiments based on ORL and Yale face databases.
-This approach can improve the performance of 2DPCA approach whose complexity is much less than PCA, LDA, or ICA approaches.
+So we proposed new PCA-based schemes which can straightforwardly take into consideration data labeling, and makes the performance of recognition system better.
+The effectiveness of the proposed approaches can be seen through our experiments based on ORL face databases.
+Perhaps, this approach is not a novel technique in face recognition, however it can improve the performance of traditional PCA and 2DPCA approaches whose complexity is less than LDA or ICA approaches.